Skip to content

 We typically reply within 1 business day

 Key facts: Pharos Production builds Go microservices, CLI tools and high-throughput data pipelines.
 15+ Go projects in production.
 Go is our default choice for performance-critical backend services and Kubernetes operators.
-Last reviewed: April 2026.
+Last reviewed: June 2026.
 Editorial policy.

 What is Go (Golang) development?